-- To calculate the age, you can use an online age calculator. - If the age is close to a cut-off, you may need to check in with the participant after they have registered for a Thrive account and have reviewed the introduction video to confirm that Grow is the correct program for their family.
+- To calculate the age, you can use an online age calculator. - If the age is close to a cut-off, you may need to check in with the participant after the participant has registered for a Thrive account and has reviewed the introduction video to confirm that Grow is the correct program for his or her family.